Keeping up with the Colombians

 My gracious hosts!

-I enjoyed the day with them and had a really great time practicing my Spanish.
-After we got back to *our apartment, I put my Halloween costume to good use and went to a futbol game– Medellin vs. Bucaramanga.
+I enjoyed the days with them and had a predictably great time practicing Spanish in *our apartment.
+One night, I put my Halloween costume to good use and went to a futbol game– Medellin vs. Bucaramanga.
 I met up with a group of gringos outside the game waiting for it to start.
-There was no drinking inside the stadium (smart), but we had hours before the game to hang out, paint our faces, and talk before the game started.
-It was such a beautiful night!
+There was no drinking inside the stadium (smart), but we had hours before the game to hang out, paint our faces, and talk.
+It was a beautiful night.

-When it was game time, we took our seats in the stadium — I was sitting right next to a sign that said “Always home field advantage!”
+When it was game time, we went in and took our seats in the stadium — I sat next to a sign that (in Spanish) said “Always home field advantage!”
 There was SO much energy in the stadium throughout the entire game, the spectators would randomly clap at different rhythms (and as someone with no rhythm, I really got into it).

 Whistles were boooooos.
 My one faux pas?
 Everyone in the entire stadium was wearing red, and my Halloween costume was yellow.
 Whoops.
-The good news was that the opponents weren’t wearing yellow either…
+The good news for me was that the opponents weren’t wearing yellow either.

 Ole, Ole Ole Ole!!